BattlefieldRedux/PR-GhostingAnalyzer/README.md

 This usage information can also be found by running `java -jar GhostingAnalyzer-x.x.x.jar [--help|-h]`.

-The tool is ran from the command-line terminal, using the following syntax: `java -jar GhostingAnalyzer-x.x.x.jar [options] {CD Hash log path} {Namehack log path}\" to run the application.`.
+The tool is ran from the command-line terminal, using the following syntax: `java -jar GhostingAnalyzer-x.x.x.jar [options] {CD Hash log path} {Namehack log path}`.

 ### Options